Last Updated on January 31, 2020

 Health insurance plans vary from carrier to carrier.
 Many offer some amount of coverage for infertility treatments.

 If you live in one of the following 15 states, your current health insurance plan likely already covers infertility treatment: Arkansas, California, Connecticut, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Jersey, New York, Ohio, Rhode Island, Texas and West Virginia.
 You can find out exactly how much coverage you have by just talking to your carrier, or, read our article: Guide to Infertility and IVF Insurance Coverage.

-When it comes to determining how to afford IVF with insurance, keep in mind that many plans cover only some parts, but not all.
+When it comes to determining afford IVF with insurance, keep in mind that many plans cover only some parts, but not all.
 However, you can still take advantage of whatever coverage you can get, and then use one of the other IVF financing payment options to fill in the gap.